Streets of Rage 2: Ports

 The Master System and Game Gear 8-bit versions of Streets of Rage 2 are quite different from the Mega Drive original, and to each other, similar to the Master System/Game Gear version of Sonic the Hedgehog.
 In addition to having different levels and the inferior graphics, Max Thunder is omitted from both.
 The Game Gear version does not show enemy names.

 An arcade version of Streets of Rage 2 was released onto Sega's Mega Drive based Mega-Play hardware.
 It uses a regular credit system.
 In this version, all 1-ups have been replaced by money bags, there is no in-game timer and the difficulty levels are one step above the Mega Drive version.
 Scoring is kept by number of KOs, instead of damage inflicted.

 Streets of Rage 2 was collected in the Sega Smash Pack for Sega's final home console the Dreamcast.
 There is also a port of the game as well as the first and third games on the Japanese version of Sonic Gems Collection for the PlayStation 2 and GameCube.
 The ports on Sonic Gems Collection are Genesis perfect and are the Japanese versions of the games (they are also available on GameTap).
 The game appears in Sonic's Ultimate Genesis Collection for Xbox 360 and PlayStation 3.
-The game appears in Sega Genesis Classics for Xbox One and PlayStation 4.
+The game appears in Sega Genesis Classics for PlayStation 4, Xbox One, and Nintendo Switch.

 The game was released for Japan's Virtual Console on May 15, 2007, and then released on North America's on May 21, 2007, and on Europe's on June 1, 2007.
+On August 29, 2007, Streets of Rage 2 was released on Xbox Live Arcade for the Xbox 360 console, featuring filtered graphics and online co-operative play.
+It was later removed from the service in June 2012 and replaced with the Streets of Rage Collection, which includes all three games of the series.
 The original game was released for the iPhone and iPod Touch in April 2011.
 Streets of Rage 2 was released on the PlayStation Network June 28, 2011 for the PlayStation 3.
 It was published on Steam on 26 January 2011, both as stand-alone purchase and part of the SEGA Genesis / Mega Drive Classics Pack 4.
-On August 29, 2007, Streets of Rage 2 was released on Xbox Live Arcade for the Xbox 360 console, featuring filtered graphics and online co-operative play.
-It was later removed from the service in June 2012 and replaced with the Streets of Rage Collection, which includes all three games of the series.
 The game was released on the Nintendo Classics service on October 25, 2021.

 3D Streets of Rage 2 was developed by M2 as part of the 3D Classics series for the Nintendo 3DS.
 It was released on April 29, 2015, in Japan and worldwide on July 23, 2015.
 In addition to being redesigned with the stereoscopic 3D effects of the 3DS, it features two new gameplay modes in Rage Relay and Casual Mode.
 Rage Relay allows the player to play through the game using all four characters in any chosen order, and will switch to the next in line each time they die.
 Casual Mode allows players to instantly defeat enemies, including bosses, by knocking them to the ground or using combos.